meltyness/ratchet/README.md

 ## Future plans
 - [ ] beautiful front-end
 - [ ] Logging
+- [ ] Config interfaces
   - [ ] Support for shadowed passwords instead of,... that.
+  - [ ] Make sure that the CSV escaping makes sense, maybe switch to TSV

 ### Later
 - [ ] Containerized distribution